matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
 The syntax and semantics closely follow that of [Rust](https://www.rust-lang.org/).

-The Zinc compiler uses LLVM as its middle-end and back-end, which provides an extremely powerful set of solutions for code optimization.
+The Zinc compiler uses LLVM as its middle-end and back-end, which provides a powerful set of solutions for code optimization.

 The language is under heavy development; thus many of its aspects will eventually be improved or changed.
 However, the